SSLcom/acme4j/src/doc/docs/index.md

 This Java client helps connecting to an ACME server, and performing all necessary steps to manage certificates.

-It is an independent open source implementation that is not affiliated with or endorsed by _Let's Encrypt_.

 The source code can be found at [GitHub](https://github.com/shred/acme4j) and is distributed under the terms of [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Latest version: ![maven central](https://shredzone.org/maven-central/org.shredzone.acme4j/acme4j/badge.svg)